usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 - Bad - Introduces both the build step change and ts enablement in the same PR.
 That could have a large impact if not rolled out correctly.

 ---
-### Option 2: Use Typescript as a type check but not as a compiler
+### Option 2: Use Typescript for type checking but not as a compiler

 We can keep our current Javascript build process and our JavaScript-only code base.
 We use TypeScript as a type checker (not as a compiler).
 Once everything is correctly typed, we switch to TypeScript for building.